HORIZON EUROPE Research and innovation PROGRAMME

 Our Services for Horizon Europe

-Needless to say, we will be keeping a very close eye on the developments within Horizon Europe over the coming year and will keep you updated as news emerges from the Commission.
+Needless to say, we will be keeping a very close eye on the developments within Horizon Europe over the coming few months as it becomes finalsed, with further articles (as mentioned) going in to more detail about each specific pillar.
 We will continue to offer the same great service we have offered under Horizon 2020 and make sure that your applications target the right themes and priorities under Horizon Europe.

 Please go to the EC website for more detailed information.
 However, a useful information video on Horizon Europe can be found here.